-As for Testofen, it's a cool sounding name and was likely invented to give the impression that it raises testosterone – but it doesn't.
+As for Testofen, it's a cool-sounding name and was likely invented to give the impression that it raises testosterone – but it doesn't.
 Testofen is just a made-up name for the herb Fenugreek.
-For more on fenugreek- testosterone research also see my review of Ageless Male.
+For more on fenugreek- testosterone research also see the review of Ageless Male.

 Fenugreek might raise insulin levels.
 Since insulin helps us use amino acids, that means it has a mild anabolic effect.
 I'm guessing this is why it's in a testosterone booster supplement.
 Here is Fenugreek on Amazon.

 Ironically, this effect on insulin is why fenugreek is also found in diabetes supplements.
 For example, the diabetes supplement Glucotor V2 also has fenugreek.
 In fact, this diabetes supplement has the same amount of fenugreek – 300 mg – as Syntheroid does.

 The Syntheroid website says that Aminogen is a ” proprietary proteolytic synthetic enzyme” that “was created to improve protein digestion and absorption.”
 That means at that Aminogen is not an amino acid supplement but rather just a fancy name for a protein-digesting enzyme supplement.

 Unless you have a problem absorbing protein you don't need enzyme supplements.
 They say that Aminogen “works to produce a higher bioavailability within your body, particularly to your muscles.”
 So, where is the proof of this?
 As far as I can tell neither Aminogen – or Syntheoid – has any peer-reviewed clinical proof that it does anything.
 Since they can't prove to me that this statement is true, I discount it.